History of the Southern United States: Expansion of slavery and plantation agriculture (1670–1740)

+Mature colonial South (1740–1775)

+By the mid-18th century, the economies of the Southern colonies were firmly tied to agriculture and slave labor.
+The great plantations were formed by wealthy colonists who accumulated vast wealth from their land.
+Tobacco dominated in the upper colonies (Maryland, Virginia, and portions of North Carolina), while rice and indigo cultivation focused in the lower colonies of South Carolina and Georgia.
+Cotton did not become a mainstay until much later, after the cotton gin of 1794 greatly increased its profitability.

+The plantation owners built an aristocratic lifestyle, but they represented only a small portion of Southern society.
+The majority were small yeoman farmers who worked small tracts of land to feed themselves and trade locally.
+They developed a political activism in response to the growing oligarchy of the plantation owners, with many politicians from this era being yeoman farmers speaking out to protect their rights as free men.

 Charleston became a booming trade town for the southern colonies.
-The abundance of pine trees in the area provided raw materials for shipyards to develop, and the harbor provided a safe port for English ships bringing in imported goods.
+The abundance of pine trees in the area provided raw materials for shipyards to develop, and the harbor provided a safe port for English ships.
 The colonists exported tobacco, indigo and rice and imported tea, sugar, and slaves.

-After the late 17th century, the economies of the North and the South began to diverge, especially in coastal areas.
-The Southern emphasis on export production contrasted with the Northern emphasis on food production.
+After the late 17th century, the economies of the North and the South began to diverge, with the Southern emphasis on export production contrasting with the Northern emphasis on food production.

-By the mid-18th century, the colonies of Maryland, Delaware, Virginia, North Carolina, South Carolina, and Georgia had been established.
-In the upper colonies, that is, Maryland, Virginia, and portions of North Carolina, the tobacco culture prevailed.
-However, in the lower colonies of South Carolina and Georgia, cultivation focused more on cotton and rice.
+The last major colonial experiment was Georgia, envisioned by British General James Oglethorpe as a colony which would serve as a haven for English subjects who had been imprisoned for debt and "the worthy poor."
+Originally designed as a buffer against Spanish Florida and initially prohibiting slavery, Georgia's ban on slavery was lifted by 1751 and the colony became a royal colony by 1752.

+By 1775, the Southern colonies had developed a distinctive society based on plantation agriculture, slave labor, and hierarchical social structures.
+This economic and social system would play a crucial role in the tensions leading to the American Revolution.

-American Revolution (1775–1783)
+American Revolution (1775–1789)

-The southern colonies, led by Virginia, gave strong support for the Patriot cause in solidarity with Massachusetts.
+Some southern colonies, led by Virginia, gave support for the Patriot cause.
 Georgia, the newest, smallest, most exposed and militarily most vulnerable colony, hesitated briefly before joining the other 12 colonies in Congress.
-As soon as news arrived of the Battles of Lexington and Concord in April 1775, Patriot forces took control of every colony, using secret committees that had been organized in the previous two years.
+South Carolina meanwhile had the largest loyalist support of any state.
+As soon as news arrived of the Battles of Lexington and Concord in April 1775, Patriot forces took control of every colony.
 After the combat began, Governor Dunmore of Virginia was forced to flee to a British warship off the coast.
-In late 1775 he issued a proclamation offering freedom to slaves who escaped from Patriot owners and volunteer to fight for the British Army.
+In late 1775 he issued a proclamation offering freedom to slaves who fought for the British Army.
 Over 1,000 volunteered and served in British uniforms, chiefly in the Ethiopian Regiment.
 However, they were defeated in the Battle of Great Bridge, and most of them died of disease.
 The Royal Navy took Dunmore and other officials home in August 1776, and also carried to freedom 300 surviving former slaves.